By Joanne Jeffries. Last Updated 30th November 2021. Welcome to our guide on claiming for a car accident in Ireland.

 If you are involved in a car accident in Republic of Ireland, there are two numbers that you can call if you need emergency assistance.
 These numbers are 122 or 999, and both can be used to get connected to all emergency services, such as fire brigade, ambulance, coastguard, police, etc.

 Due to the Common Travel Area (CTA) that exists between the UK and Ireland, British citizens will be able to avail of health care in the same way many Irish citizens are if they are living there long term.
 However, for short stays it is recommended that you take out travel insurance as an adequate policy would ensure you are covered for whatever treatment you may need.
-See the link for the government page on how Brexit may change access to healthcare in Ireland for British Nationals at the bottom of this page.

 If you have a car accident in the Republic of Ireland it may be important to report that the incident occurred.
 The first should be to report that it happened to local Garda, and in more serious cases they should be present at the scene to take details and the information as outlined above if there are any injuries or disputes in liability.